IntiyazBasha/devops-ci-cd-java-project/README.md

 ---

 ### 6️⃣ Nexus Repository Integration
-- Nexus Repository Manager was installed on a separate EC2 instance.
+- Nexus Repository Manager installed on a separate EC2 instance
-- A Maven hosted repository was created.
+- Maven hosted repository created
-- Jenkins was configured to upload WAR artifacts to Nexus after successful builds.
+- Jenkins configured to upload WAR artifacts to Nexus after successful builds

 ---

 ### 7️⃣ Jenkins Email Notifications
-Email Extension plugin was configured to send build status notifications after every pipeline execution.
+Email Extension plugin configured to send build status notifications after every pipeline execution.

 ---

 ### 8️⃣ Maven Integration
-Maven was configured in Jenkins under Global Tool Configuration and used for building and packaging the Java application.
+Maven configured in Jenkins under Global Tool Configuration and used for building and packaging the Java application.

 ---

+### 9️⃣ Containerization & Deployment
+- Application and database containerized using Docker
+- Custom Dockerfiles created for application and MySQL database
+- Multi-container deployment orchestrated using Docker Compose

+---

+### 🔟 Monitoring with New Relic
+After successful deployment using Docker Compose, **New Relic APM** was integrated into the application container to monitor runtime performance.

+The New Relic Java agent was configured to collect:
+- Application response time and throughput
+- Error rates and failed transactions
+- JVM performance metrics
+- CPU and memory utilization

+This enabled real-time observability and post-deployment monitoring of the application.

 ## 🐳 Docker Configuration